Kemyke/AOC2024/README.md

 Day 11: debugging for minutes while part2 is low, I used the example input. :( So I had to bring the kids to school and find this "bug" afterwards.

 Day 12: not hard but needs a lot of coding for me (also school commute between part1 and part2)

+Day 13: My approach was too complicated for part2.
+So I started solving it on paper and was able to write the correct equations.
+I was way too slow for part2.